John Edwards 2008 presidential campaign: Timeline

 On March 22, 2007, Edwards and his wife announced that she was diagnosed with stage-IV breast cancer, with newly discovered metastases to the bone and possibly to her lung.
 They said that the cancer was "no longer curable, but is completely treatable" and that they planned to continue campaigning together with an occasional break when Ms. Edwards requires treatment, saying "The campaign goes on strongly."
 This ended erroneous media speculation prior to the press conference that Edwards would announce a suspension of his campaign.

 In May 2007, Edwards explained that his 2005 decision to work for the hedge fund Fortress Investment Group was so that he might learn more about the way financial markets and poverty were linked, saying "It was primarily to learn, but making money was a good thing, too".
 Edwards initially declined to disclose exactly how much money he made, saying that all information would be released in his financial disclosure forms when candidates are required to do so.
 Those forms, released a week later, showed that Edwards made $479,512 from his time at Fortress, making it his biggest single source of earned income in 2006.
 In addition, Edwards has raised at least $167,700 for his campaign from individuals associated with Fortress Investment Group.

-During a campaign speech to the Council on Foreign Relations in May 2007, Edwards called the War on Terrorism a slogan that was created for political reasons and that it wasn't a plan to make the United States safe.
+During a campaign speech to the Council on Foreign Relations in May 2007, Edwards called the war on terrorism a slogan that was created for political reasons and that it wasn't a plan to make the United States safe.
 He went further to compare it to a bumper sticker and that it had damaged the US's alliances and standing in the world.
-In response to the Edwards's remarks, President Bush's homeland security adviser called them "irresponsible, ... offensive and outrageous".
+In response to the Edwards' remarks, President Bush's homeland security adviser called them "irresponsible, ... offensive and outrageous".

 On September 1, Hillary Clinton and Barack Obama joined Senator Edwards to stop campaigning in Michigan and Florida, two states that had bucked their party's nomination schedule.

-On January 3, 2008, in the Iowa Caucuses, the first contest of the nomination process, Edwards placed second with 29.75 percent of the vote to Obama (37.58 percent), with Clinton coming in third with 29.47 percent of the vote.
+On January 3, 2008, in the Iowa Democratic caucus, the first contest of the nomination process, Edwards placed second with 29.75 percent of the vote to Obama (37.58 percent), with Clinton coming in third with 29.47 percent of the vote.
 On January 8, Edwards placed a distant third in the New Hampshire Democratic primary with just less than 17% (48,818 votes).
-On January 26, Edwards again placed third in the South Carolina Democratic primary, 2008, his birth state, which he carried in 2004 and he placed third in the non-binding January 29 vote in Florida.
+On January 26, Edwards again placed third in the South Carolina Democratic primary, his birth state, which he carried in 2004, and he placed third in the non-binding Florida Democratic primary on January 29.

-On January 30, 2008, Edwards announced that he was ending his campaign for the Presidency.
+On January 30, 2008, Edwards announced that he was ending his campaign for the presidency.

 On February 13, 2008, several high-ranking advisers close to Edwards stated that he believed that Clinton was the strongest remaining Democratic candidate and that, because of this belief, she was most likely to receive his public endorsement.
 However, Obama's meeting with Edwards on February 17 brought that statement into question.